Philip Venables: Life and career

 Venables wrote the 2016 operatic adaptation of 4.48 Psychosis by Sarah Kane for the Royal Opera at the Lyric Hammersmith.
 Authorised by Kane's estate as the first operatic adaptation of her work, the opera was well received by critics and nominated for the 2017 Olivier Award for Best New Opera Production.

 Venables is the Doctoral Composer in Residence at the Royal Opera House and Guildhall School of Music and Drama.
 In 2016, he became an Associate of the Royal Academy of Music.

+Venables received an Ivor Novello Award nomination at The Ivors Classical Awards 2023.
+Answer Machine Tape, 1987, composed for solo piano with amplification and KeyScanner device, projection and recorded sound, was nominated for Best Small Chamber Composition.
+In 2024 Venables received a second Ivor Novello Award nomination at The Ivors Classical Awards 2024 for The Faggots and Their Friends Between Revolutions which received its UK premiere at the Manchester International Festival.

-Venables identifies as queer and many of his works touch on LGBT culture.
+Venables is queer and many of his works touch on LGBT culture.
 He lives in London and Berlin.

 Works

+This is an incomplete list and may not reflect the entirety of the composer's output.